 To create a shipping bill:

-- Go to Invoices in the left sidebar.
+Go to the Invoices module under Sales from the left sidebar.

 Click the More button and select Create Shipping Bill from the drop-down.

 In the following shipping bill creation page, enter the details of the shipping bill, custom duty charges and other additional charges that you incurred for that transaction and click Save.

 |Shipping Bill#||The shipping bill number is the unique ID for a shipping bill created.|

 |Port Code||Provide the custom Port code for the transaction.|